-It is proposed to design an addition of 3 storeys over the existing residential Building 5.
+It is proposed to design an addition of 3 storeys over the existing residential building.

-Based on the discussion with the design team, the concept under review for this feasibility study involves the following design concept with respect to relevant fire safety Bylaw requirements:
+Based on the discussion with design team, the concept under review for this feasibility study involves the following design concept with respect to relevant fire safety Bylaw requirements:

-- The new addition will superimpose the existing building. - The added floor levels (3 storeys) will be of mass timber construction or mass timber walls with frame floors. - The added floor levels will be structurally independent of the existing structural system. - A service interstice will be located above the existing building and underneath the new floors. - The entire building including the new interstice is expected to be sprinklered throughout. - Services to run at perimeters of the building. - The existing building is to remain unchanged as much as possible other than the required upgrade prescribed by the VBBL. - Existing elevator to remain and a new elevator to be installed at the building perimeter.
+- The new addition will superimpose the existing building. - The added floor levels (3 storeys) will be of mass timber construction or mass timber walls with frame floors. - The added floor levels will be structurally independent of the existing structural system. - A service interstice will be located above the existing building and underneath the new floors. - The entire building including the new interstice is expected to be sprinklered throughout. - Services to run at perimeters of the building.

+- The existing building is to remain unchanged as much as possible other than the required upgrade prescribed by the VBBL. - A new elevator to be installed at building perimeter.